-James Harrison Wilson Thompson was born in 1906 in Greenville, Dela-ware in the United States.
+James Harrison Wilson Thompson was born in 1906 in Greenville, Delaware in the United States.
 He was the youngest of five children by some fourteen years.
-His father Henry was a textile manufacturer, whilst his mother Mary was the daughter of James Harrison Wilson, a prominent Un-ion General.
-The family were comfortably well off and highly regarded amongst Delaware society.
-Thompson spent his senior secondary education at the acclaimed St. Paul’s boarding
+His father Henry was a textile manufacturer, whilst his mother Mary was the daughter of James Harrison Wilson, a prominent Union General.
+The family was comfortably well off and highly regarded amongst Delaware society.
+Thompson spent his senior secondary education at the acclaimed St. Paul’s boarding school.

 Princeton followed, where he studied from 1924-1928.
 Thompson then enrolled at the University of Pennsylvania in the School of Architecture.
 Despite never finishing his course, Thompson spent the

 Thompson decided to stay in Thailand and took on a project to restore the venerable Oriental Hotel.
-He withdrew from the project before his plans came to fruition due to some differences that he had with his associates.
+However, he withdrew before his plans came to fruition due to some differences that he had with his associates.
 This allowed him to concentrate on a new interest in Thai silk.
 At the time, the legendary textile was only being produced in small quantities, mostly for personal use.
 He began sending the fabrics he acquired home to his friends, whom he felt would appreciate the cloth’s beautiful texture and vibrant colours.

 By 1947, Thompson was pursuing the commercial possibilities of his newfound interest.
 Thompson’s first major breakthrough came upon the discovery, and later employment, of an enclave of Thai, Muslim weavers who lived in an idyllic small canal-side community called Ban Krua, right in the heart of Bangkok.
 Thompson had his fresh portfolio of hand-woven silks sent to New York, a collection which was to captivate some of the leading names in fashion, including Edna Woolman Chase, the influential editor of Vogue Magazine.